 Until nothing remained but embers.

 Exhausted, Nimueh shifted back.
-She couldn’t retain her primary form any longer.
-Her second form was less damaged.
-She had not had a chance to heal her dragon form yet… and the horned Sidhe didn’t want to give her unexpected ally any excuse.
+Her second form was more damaged, but made for a smaller target.
 She half expected the next burst of fire to be directed at her… like the last one had been.

 But no attack came.